Caia-Tech/the-burden/README.md

+Temporary Notice Jul 16 - Everyone makes mistakes, everyone can be forgiven.
+Please don't direct blame to each other.
+I don't resent anyone involved, especially not for just doing their job.

  ## Personal Note

   I maintain this repository with joy and purpose.
 While complete, I am dedicated to keeping it maintained and accurate.
 I can't wait to hear thoughts from this amazing community.
 Email me at owner@caiatech.com for feedback or just to chat!
 If you enjoyed, please leave a star.
 Systems are beautiful, engineers are beautiful, America is Beautiful.
 Bless America.